Alan-Cyriac/secure_chat_app/README.md

 # secure_chat_app
-A python program to interact with friends in a chatroom which is have asymmetric 2 key encryption.
+A python program to interact with friends in a chatroom which have asymmetric 2 key encryption.

 # how it work?
 Initially, install required libraries by excuting below line